International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §5.3 Period of validity.
 Renewed certification
 1. The certificate is issued for a maximum period of validity of two years for components and three years for the operational environments of participating organizations.
 The period begins with the date of issue stated in the certificate.
-2. The applicant may request, before or after the period of validity has expired, that the operational environment or component be reevaluated and recertified in accordance with these rules of procedure.
+2. The applicant may request, before or after the period of validity has expired, that the operational environment or component be reevaluated and re-certified in accordance with these rules of procedure.
 3. The rules for the (first) evaluation and certification apply to the renewed evaluation and certification.
 The applicant may appoint the evaluation facility which carried out the previous evaluation or another evaluation facility.
 If the test reports of the previous tests are available and the evaluation object is unchanged with respect to the last evaluation, the evaluation may be reduced to a re-assessment of the evaluation object with respect to developments in the state of the art and the IDS.